irislib/faq/README.md

 ### Global feed
 Global feed shows notes from everyone in your extended network of follows.

-### Embedded video formats
+### Embedded media formats
-Youtube videos are played directly on notes.
+Youtube, IG, Tidal and Spotify play on notes.

+Brave browser issue: Spotify embed may cause Brave to ask to install a Widevine DRM BS extension.

 ### Likes
 Click the number next to the heart in a note to see who liked it.